 This chapter is based on a paper delivered at the first Symposium of the CSCL Sig of the Kaleidoscope Network of Excellence of the European Union, in October 2004.
 It was the final paper presentation there and was well received.
-Versions of that talk were also presented at Drexel University in Philadelphia, Knowledge Media Research Center in Tübingen, Intermedia in Oslo, and Fraunhofer-FIT near Bonn.
-The analysis of the chat excerpt was subsequently extended with help from Alan Zemel and his conversation-analysis seminar at the Virtual Math Teams project.
-The VMT project is supported in part by grants from the National Science Foundation.
+Versions of that talk were also presented at Drexel University in Philadelphia, Knowledge Media Research Center in Tübingen, Intermedia in Oslo, Fraunhofer-FIT near Bonn.
+The analysis of the chat excerpt was subsequently extended with help from Alan Zemel and his conversation analysis seminar at the VMT project.
+The VMT project is supported in part by grants from NSF.